Lavinia-81/Task-list/README.md

-# Task List for This Month
+# Task List
 https://lavinia-81.github.io/Task-list/

-Welcome to the **Task List for This Month** repository!
+Welcome to the **Task List** repository!
 This project allows users to manage their tasks for the month, providing a simple and intuitive interface to add, view, and manage tasks.

 ## Features